 This course introduces basic concepts pertaining to the integumentary system, nervous system and special senses.
 Also covered is anatomy and physiology for avian and exotic species.
 Basic nursing practices will be covered that include animal behavior, breed identification, handling and restraint for canine, feline, large animal and equine species.
-3 Credit Hours
+This is a blended course.
+3 Credit Hours procedures, large animal, equine, small mammal and exotic-species procedures.
+1.5 Credit Hours